-The VaR Floor is a calculated amount that would be used as the VaR Charge when the sum of the amounts calculated by the sensitivity approach and haircut method is less than the VaR Floor.
+VaR Floor, with respect to each Margin Portfolio, is the greater of (i) the VaR Floor Percentage Amount and (ii) the Minimum Margin Amount.
+The VaR Floor would be used as the VaR Charge when the sum of the amounts calculated by the sensitivity approach and haircut method is less than the VaR Floor.

-FICC's VaR Floor seeks to address the risk that the VaR model calculates a VaR Charge that is erroneously low where the gross market value of unsettled positions in the Netting Member's Margin Portfolio is high and the cost of liquidation in the event of a Member default could also be high.
+FICC's VaR Floor Percentage Amount seeks to address the risk that the VaR model calculates a VaR Charge that is erroneouslylow where the gross market value of unsettled positions in the Netting Member's Margin Portfolio is high and the cost of liquidation in the event of a Member default could also be high.
 This would be likely to occur when the proposed VaR model applies substantial risk offsets among long and short positions in different classes of securities that have a high degree of historical price correlation.
 Because this high degree of historical price correlation may not apply in future changing market conditions16, FICC believes that it is prudent to apply a VaR Floor that is based upon the market value of the gross unsettled positions in the Netting Member's Margin Portfolio in order to protect FICC against such risk in the event that FICC is required to liquidate a large Netting Member's portfolio in stressed market conditions.

-The VaR Floor is calculated as the sum of the following two components: (1) a U.S. Treasury/Agency bond margin floor and (2) a mortgage-backed securities margin floor.
+The VaR Floor Percentage Amount is calculated as the sum of the following two components: (1) a U.S. Treasury/Agency bond margin floor and (2) a mortgage-backed securities margin floor.
 The U.S. Treasury/Agency bond margin floor is calculated by mapping each U.S. Treasury/Agency security to a tenor bucket, then multiplying the gross positions of each tenor bucket by its bond floor rate17, and summing the results.
-The mortgage-backed securities margin floor would be calculated by multiplying the gross market value of the total value of mortgage-backed securities in a Netting Member's portfolio by a designated amount, referred to as the pool floor rate18.
+The mortgage-backed securities margin floor would be calculated by multiplying the gross market value of the total valueof mortgage-backed securities in a Netting Member's portfolio by a designated amount, referred to as the pool floor rate18.